 The Chrysalis Project offers practical, hands-on experience, where emerging artists can work and create within the Neptune family, but also alongside the broader theatre community.

-In the theatre profession, mentorship and opportunity is vitally important.
+In the theatre profession, mentorship and opportunity are vitally important.
 At Neptune Theatre, we believe it's an important part of our role to pave the way for the creators of tomorrow.
-The Chrysalis Project, now in its second year, engages up to nine emerging artists and introduces then into a fast-paced professional environment with ample opportunity for creative input, hands-on involvement, and networking opportunities, offering invaluable practical experience in their chosen field.
+The Chrysalis Project, now in its second year, engages up to 10 emerging artists and introduces them into a fast-paced professional environment with ample opportunity for creative input, hands-on involvement, and networking opportunities, offering invaluable practical experience in their chosen field.

 Support your emerging theatre community by donating today!

-Over the course of the a single theatre season (September - May), our emerging artists are assigned two Neptune productions each.
-Here, they work with adn are mentored by a seasoned professional in their field, assisting with tasks, building skills, and learning about vision, process and structure within a regional theatre environment.
+Over the course of a single theatre season (September - May), our emerging artists are assigned two Neptune productions each.
+Here, they work with and are mentored by a seasoned professional in their field, assisting with tasks, building skills, and learning about vision, process, and structure within a regional theatre environment.

-We match artist to mentor/project with an eye to variety, experience, and preference.
+We match the artist to mentor/project with an eye to variety, experience, and preference.

-Chrysalis artists receive honoraria of $500/week ($1,500 total) per Neptune production they are assigned to.
-Directors have additional option of external company placement for a third project, on a volunteer basis.
+Chrysalis artists receive an honorarium of up to $1,500 per Neptune production they are assigned to, scaled to a schedule of work developed with their mentor.
+Directors have an additional option of external company placement for a third project, on a volunteer basis.

 To submit for the Chrysalis Project, head on over to our online submission portal and upload digital copies of the following: